flyntwp/flynt/docs/getting-started/recap.md

 # 7. Recap and Further Reading

-You have now successfully completed your first module!
+You have now successfully completed your first component!
 In this "Getting Started" series we have walked through the key steps in making a reusable component:

 ```
   ImageSlider/
   ├── ✅ Assets/
   |   ├── downloadIcon.svg
-  ├── ✅ index.php.pug
+  ├── ✅ index.twig
   ├── ✅ functions.php
   ├── ✅ fields.json
   ├── ✅ style.styl